 Welcome to the Gopher Garden

 Gophers are small, burrowing rodents.
 They belong to the family Geomyidae.
-In gardens, they are both a nuisance and a subject of fascination.
+In gardens, they’re both a nuisance and a subject of fascination.
 Their subterranean lifestyle and feeding habits make them particularly interesting.
 Gopher gardens can showcase coexistence between humans and these creatures.
 This article explores their biology, behavior, and ways to manage them.

 Understanding the Gopher

 Gophers are distributed across North and Central America.
 The most well-known type is the pocket gopher.
-They are named for the fur-lined pouches on either side of their mouth.
+They’re named for the fur-lined pouches on either side of their mouth.
 These pockets are used to carry food and nesting materials.
 Gophers measure around 5 to 14 inches in length.
 They have strong claws and teeth, ideal for digging.

 The Gopher’s Remarkable Tunneling Skills